Compulsory Border Protection Service

-The Compulsory Border Guard Service (German: Grenzschutzdienstpflicht) was enacted by the German parliament in the Federal Border Protection Act of 18 August 1972, based on Article 12a of the German Constitution.
+The Compulsory Border Protection Service (German: Grenzschutzdienstpflicht) was enacted by the German parliament in the Federal Border Protection Act of 18 August 1972, based on Article 12a of the German Constitution.
 The remaining provisions of the Federal Border Protection Act were repealed in 1994.
-However, compulsory border guard service has not been enforced since 1973.
-Anyone who serves or served in the Federal Border Guard (German: Bundesgrenzschutz (BGS)) can no longer be assigned to the military service (§ 42a Conscription Law) in the German Federal Armed Forces (German: Bundeswehr).
-In 2005 the border guard was renamed the Bundespolizei (BPOL) (Federal Police) and any mandatory service would be performed there.
+However, compulsory border protection service has not been enforced since 1973.
+Anyone who serves or served in the Federal Border Protection (German: Bundesgrenzschutz) can no longer be assigned to the military service (§ 42a Conscription Law) in the Federal Defence Forces (German: Bundeswehr).
+In 2005 the Federal Border Protection was renamed the Federal Police (German: Bundespolizei) and any mandatory service would be performed there.